VishalKamble015/Car-Sales-Analysis-using-powerBI/README.md

 while the PYTD Avg Price Benchmark (using the PYTD measure) might be lower or higher.
 If it has decreased, it could indicate a shift toward selling lower-priced models or increased competition.
+6. What are the Month-to-Date (MTD) total sales, and how does it compare to cumulative MTD car sales?
+• Insight:
+o MTD total sales are detailed in the measure MTD Total Sales, and MTD car volumes are tracked through MTD Cars Sold. o The delta in MTD cars sold (3K cars) indicates an increasing pace of sales relative to earlier months, supporting a possible end-of-year surge.
+7. Which car model has the highest total revenue and cumulative sales, and how does it compare to others?
+• Insight: From the data table and cumulative sales measures: o A specific model might lead in total sales value with $82,000 in a single transaction, while others like Expedition by Ford might drive high volume but lower revenue per unit. o Understanding this split can help in inventory and sales strategy.